0xAvier/Sub/doc/game.md

 ## Communication with players

-The `GameEngine` has two main ways to communicate with its players: a synchronous way (by calling `Player` methods), and a synchronous way for the coinche.
+The `GameEngine` has two main ways to communicate with its players: a synchronous way (by calling `Player` methods), and an asynchronous way for the coinche.

 ### Synchronous communication